-Complete surgical resection is usually curative (5 year survival 81%).
-When only incomplete resection possible or extraventricular extension is present then adjuvant radiotherapy (and sometimes chemotherapy) are added, although their benefit is not well established.
+Complete surgical resection is usually curative (5 years survival 81%).
+When only incomplete resection is possible or extraventricular extension is present, then adjuvant radiotherapy (and sometimes chemotherapy) are added, although their benefit is not well established.

 Cases of CSF dissemination have been reported, but are rare 10.

-- supratentorial tumours (esp in children) often have a significant extraventricular (parenchymal) component 4
+supratentorial tumors (esp in children) often have a significant extraventricular (parenchymal) component 4

-this is especially difficult in cases where there is a parenchymal component as histologically the tumours are very similar
+this is especially difficult in cases where there is a parenchymal component as histologically the tumors are very similar

 - 1. Goergen SK, Gonzales MF, McLean CA. Interventricular neurocytoma: radiologic features and review of the literature.
 Radiology.
 1992;182 (3): 787-92.
 Radiology (abstract) - Pubmed citation